psycedelicAI/high-security-facility-concept/docs/operations/master-watcher-operations-model.md

 ### Degraded Operations

-Defines how the control room, operators, doors, and patrol tasking remain governable when systems or assumptions are weakened.
+Defines how the control room, operators, cameras, doors, and patrol tasking remain governable when systems or assumptions are weakened.

 ### Trust-State Model